History of David Muir in Timeline

 2021: Reported on Climate-Change Driven Famine in Madagascar

-February 2023: Interviewed Biden on Ukraine Support
+February 2023: Interviewed President Biden on U.S. Support for Ukraine

 In February 2023, David Muir conducted two interviews with President Biden, one in Warsaw on U.S. support for Ukraine.

-2023: Emmy and Murrow awards
+2023: Emmy and Murrow Awards

 In 2023, David Muir won the Emmy for Outstanding Live News Program and the Edward R. Murrow Award for Network TV Newscast.

-June 6, 2024: Interviewed Biden in Normandy
+June 6, 2024: Interviewed President Biden on Hunter Biden

 September 10, 2024: Moderated Presidential Debate

-December 1, 2024: Biden Reversed Course, Pardoning Son
+December 1, 2024: Biden Reversed Course

-2024: Walter Cronkite Award and Emmy and Murrow awards
+2024: Walter Cronkite Award and Emmy and Murrow Awards